johnalison/obsidian-notes/Journal/9 August 2024 Friday.md

 M 7 T to school (Last day!)

 # [[mixed2.0]]
-- Working on fixing the extra jet treatment
+- Fixed the extra jet treatment for clustering.
+- Re:clustering Run2 on **cmslpc328**